The Doctor sighed and looked at the starfield stretched

 made them strong.
 Their lungs were clear from breathing good, clean air.

 Their bodies were lean and fit.
-And even a thirteen year old like Dominic
+Even a thirteen year old like Dominic

 was stronger than most Earth adults.
 He was an able and willing helper.